Order Room Service: Plot

 Lip starts avoiding Mandy, although she later tries to have sex with him.
 He later visits Karen, who has returned to her house in a vegetative state; Jody (Zach McGowan) explains that Karen can recall memories from before the accident, but cannot form any new memories.
 Ian (Cameron Monaghan) meets with Mickey (Noel Fisher) at his wedding, trying to convince him not to go forward.
 While the two share an intimate moment, Mickey still goes forward in marrying Svetlana (Isidora Goreshter) as he fears his father's reaction.
 Fiona goes on a camping trip with Mike (Jake McDorman), bringing Debbie (Emma Kenney) along.
 At their tent, Fiona and Mike almost have sex, but Fiona finds herself unable to do it.
 Meanwhile, Jimmy is forced to attend a meeting with Nando (Pêpê Rapazote), who breaks bad news for Jimmy: Estefania is about to be deported, as Jimmy was not in the apartment to help her with a visit from an immigration officer.

 Distraught over Karen's state, Lip crashes Mickey's wedding to scold Mandy for ruining her life and breaks up with her.
 A drunk Ian also leaves the wedding, revealing that he and Mickey had sex.
 As Lip and Ian return home from the wedding, they find Carl being arrested by the police; he and Frank managed to steal valuable items, but Carl was quickly determined a prime suspect as he had the house's code.
 As Lip protests, Frank emerges and takes the blame for the robbery, claiming he forced Carl to give him the code.
 As Frank is taken by the cops, Carl and Lip are left confused and surprised by Frank's actions.
 Nando takes Jimmy to the docks, and forces him to board a yacht to an unknown destination.
-Fearing for his life, Jimmy wishes to call Fiona one last time, but Beto throws his phone into the ocean.
+Fearing for his life, Jimmy wishes to call Fiona one last time, but Beto throws his phone into Lake Michigan.
 Meanwhile, Fiona leaves a voicemail for Jimmy, hoping to reconcile.